 A potent and extremely spammable AoE power.
 It deals decent damage and has no affect on your own allies.
 This power alone will decimate a majority of early game encounters.
 I find myself using it less later in the game, but its still a pretty good AoE attack, especially if you have someone running the Stormcaller.

 Its very hard to recommend this over Whisper of Treason now, due to its average cast speed and less powerful overall effect.
 The Frightened effect though has a very long duration, which can really help out with landing a majority of your powers.

 The signature move of a Cipher and with good reason too, as this power is just incredible now.
 It has a fast cast speed and it also inflicts Charmed which has numerous applications.
 A Charmed target will distract enemies, and also attack them too.
 Charm also lowers all defenses by 25 points, which makes them very easy to kill.

 Much like Soul Shock, another early and powerful source of damage.
 This power though gets outclassed a tad bit quicker than Soul Shock though as you start to get more powerful weapons and powers.

 A decent AoE power, this move does less damage than Soul Shock however, but it does affect a much broader area.

-The old classic.
 Paralysis is an excellent effect and is a good way to stop a dangerous enemy in its tracks.
-Paralyzed enemies also make the best Focus generation targets, as such an ideal use of this power would be to open with it and then fire a shot at them and generate a huge chunk of Focus in return.
+Paralysed enemies also make the best Focus generation targets.
+As such an ideal use of this power would be to open with it and then fire a shot at them and generate a huge chunk of Focus in return.

 This power has a very long duration and a very large radius.
 Its very useful for triggering Sneak Attacks, especially in areas where setting up flanks is difficult due to the narrow space, like a lot of indoor battles.
 However, this does get suppressed by other afflictions that lower Deflection, including Blind.